ihlec/d-social-app/README.md

 I will share with you most of my project files.
 Please do not react until I am done pasting.
 If you are asked, answer professional, in the role of a senior dev, with no social blabla, and the full files you modified.

 ## TODO
-- shorter timeouts
-- Explore would be much faster if UserStateCIDs were part of the follows (who is going to update the CID to an IPNS and when?)
-If I follow someone it is my obligation to cache and update that CID.
-Exploring users will benefit from that.
-But also, users without online followers will have outdated state CIDs.
-- aggresive timeouts paired with a who has check might do the job already.

-- IPNS resolving can take long and might not succeed.
-In the Follow type, we store the lastSeenCID.
-How would it be to have strict and tight timeouts and fall back to these lastSeenCid fields from the follow object? shorter IPNS timeouts with fall back to Follow.lastSeenCid

 - comment thread not shown reliably

 - full screen video not working for vertical video